getlocalcert/docs/website/docs/domains/localcert-net.md

 ## How it works

 You can register a free domain under `.localcert.net`.
-Free domains use short auto-generated names, like `abc.localcert.net`.

 Registration of a domain allows you to set the `_acme-challenge` TXT record for the domain.
 These records are used to issue TLS certificates using the ACME DNS-01 protocol.